1970 Chevrolet Monte Carlo

 A black stitched and vertical ribbed split bench seat in front and a rear bench of the same pattern make up the passenger compartment.
 Seats are in overall good condition, with no rips or tears, and consigner states they were recovered.
 A new dash pad which is not fully installed, frames the original wood grain dash with instrument cluster containing original gauges.
 Headliner needs install finished, A/C is inoperable, aftermarket radio does not work, and dome light and rearview bracket need completed.

-The 350ci V8 is installed and shows some corrosion and surface rust.
-An Edelbrock 4-barrel carburetor and manifold have been put on top.
+The 400ci V8 is installed and shows some corrosion and surface rust.
+An Edelbrock 4-barrel carburetor and intake manifold have been put on top.
 An HEI ignition is noted installed.
-Original automatic transmission remains on the car.
+An original TH350 3-speed automatic transmission remains on the car.
+A 12 Bolt rear is in the back to put power to the ground.

 A thorough coating of surface rust is seen underneath on all steel parts (driveshaft, suspension, rocker areas) however does not appear to be invasive or affecting structural integrity.
 Consigner states there is an exhaust leak.
 Floorpans and toe kicks are in fair condition.